 The University of Southern California upholds a tradition of academic strength at all levels — from freshman year to postdoctoral fellowship.

-USC’s faculty includes Nobel laureates George A. Olah, Murray Gell-Mann and Daniel McFadden as well as National Medal of Arts winner Morten Lauridsen, National Humanities Medal winner Kevin Starr, National Medal of Science winners Andrew Viterbi and Solomon Golomb, Turing Prize recipient Leonard Adleman, Pritzker Prize honoree Frank Gehry, MacArthur fellows Elyn Saks, Jacob Soll and Luis Alfaro, renowned violinist Midori Goto, Michael Waterman (a founder of computational genomics), Manuel Castells (interpreter of the Internet age), and Antonio Damasio (pioneer in the neural bases of emotions).
+USC’s faculty includes Nobel laureates George A. Olah, Murray Gell-Mann, Daniel McFadden and Ariel Warshel, as well as National Medal of Arts winners Morten Lauridsen and George Lucas, National Humanities Medal winner Kevin Starr, National Medal of Science winners Simon Ramo, Andrew Viterbi and Solomon Golomb, Turing Prize recipient Leonard Adleman, Pritzker Prize honoree Frank Gehry, MacArthur fellows Elyn Saks, Jacob Soll and Luis Alfaro, renowned violinist Midori Goto, Michael Waterman (a founder of computational genomics), Manuel Castells (interpreter of the Internet age), and Antonio Damasio (pioneer in the neural bases of emotions).
 More than 200 faculty members have received prestigious academic and professional awards from organizations as varied as the National Institutes of Health, the National Science Foundation, the Department of Homeland Security, the National Endowment for the Humanities, the Alfred P. Sloan Foundation, the John Simon Guggenheim Foundation and the Academy of Motion Picture Arts and Sciences.
-Also on the faculty are members of the National Academy of Sciences (16), National Academy of Engineering (37), National Academy of Education (1), Institute of Medicine (17) and American Academy of Arts and Sciences (32).
+Also on the faculty are members of the National Academy of Sciences (16), National Academy of Engineering (37), National Academy of Education (1), Institute of Medicine (17) and American Academy of Arts and Sciences (33).

 Diversity is a hallmark of the student community.
 USC students come from all 50 states, five territories and 115 countries.
-There are 40,000 students enrolled at the university, including some 18,000 undergraduates and 22,000 graduate and professional students.
-In fall 2012, nearly 50 percent of new freshmen were from California.
-Approximately 40 percent of the university’s total enrollment is composed of American minorities; a further 19 percent are international students.
-For 10 consecutive years, USC has been at the top of American universities in terms of international enrollment.
+There are 41,000 students enrolled at the university, including some 18,000 undergraduates and 23,000 graduate and professional students.
+In fall 2013, nearly 50 percent of new freshmen were from California.
+Almost 40 percent of the university’s total enrollment is composed of American minorities; a further 21 percent are international students.
+For 13 consecutive years, USC has been at the top of American universities in terms of international enrollment.
 Among undergraduates, approximately 50 percent are men and 50 percent are women.

 USC students consistently earn nationally competitive scholarships and fellowships, including Fulbright, Luce, Marshall, Truman, Rhodes and Churchill scholarships.